 Member dues, governmental and corporate grants, and individual fundraising helps to cover the administrative expenses and cost of producing concerts.

 How do I get answers to my questions?

 - The Northwest Associated Arts website (nwassociatedarts.org) is a great resource.
 Look there first to find the answers to most questions.
 In addition, a members-only area of the site is accessible through the “contact us” page, which current information about schedules, a membership roster, copies of newsletters, downloadable rehearsal tracks, etc. Login information for this private area of the site is distributed to members.

-- Our General Manager, Paul Bauer is available to answer questions, collect dues, sell concert tickets, etc. He can be reached any time at email@example.com.
+- Our General Manager, Virginia Wright is available to answer questions, collect dues, sell concert tickets, etc. He can be reached any time at email@example.com.